Why Phone Screen Size and Resolution is So Important

 For example, here are the screen sizes of some of the latest iPhones from Apple that you’re probably familiar with.

-Measurements are taken from one corner of the screen to the opposite diagonal corner.
+Here’s how to measure phone screen size.
+You need to use diagonal measurement.
+Start from top left corner of the screen and measure the length to the opposite diagonal corner.
 It’s pretty straightforward, and anyone with a ruler can do this.